dynatrace-oss/opentelemetry-metric-java/README.md

 #### Dynatrace API Token

-The Dynatrace API token to be used by the exporter is specified using the `APIToken` parameter and could, for example, be read from an environment variable.
+The Dynatrace API token to be used by the exporter is specified using `setApiToken` and could, for example, be read from an environment variable.

 Creating an API token for your Dynatrace environment is described in the [Dynatrace API documentation](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication/).
 The scope required for sending metrics is the `Ingest metrics` scope in the **API v2** section:

 ![API token creation](docs/img/api_token.png)

-#### Metric Key Prefix

-The `prefix` parameter specifies an optional prefix, which is prepended to each metric key, separated by a dot (`<prefix>.<namespace>.<name>`).

-#### Default Labels/Dimensions

-The `tags` parameter can be used to optionally specify a list of key/value pairs, which will be added as additional labels/dimensions to all data points.